projectmesa/mesa/docs/intro-tutorial.rst

 The base for this tutorial is a very simple model of agents exchanging money.
 Next, we add *space* to allow agents move.
 Then, we'll cover two of Mesa's analytic tools: the *data collector* and *batch runner*.
 After that, we'll add an *interactive visualization* which lets us watch the model as it runs.
 Finally, we go over how to write your own visualization module, for users who are comfortable with JavaScript.

+You can also find all the code this tutorial describes in the **examples/Tutorial-Boltzmann_Wealth_Model** directory of the Mesa repository.

 .. contents:: Tutorial Contents

 Sample Model Description